SafeMoon Review: Ponzi Scheme or Legitimate Project?

 We’ve already discussed the possibility of SafeMoon being a Ponzi scheme, which should raise some red flags and make you cautious over participating in this project.
-However there’s another reason to be cautious that was discovered more recently.
+However, there’s another reason to be wary that was discovered more recently.

-On May 25, 2021 it was reported that the blockchain audit and consulting firm HashEx claimed it has discovered a dozen vulnerabilities in SafeMoon (SAFEMOON) which puts the more than two million investors at risk.
+On May 25, 2021, it was reported that the blockchain audit and consulting firm HashEx claimed it has discovered a dozen vulnerabilities in SafeMoon (SAFEMOON) which puts more than two million investors at risk.

-According to their findings the project has a number of vulnerabilities that include:
+According to their findings, the project has several vulnerabilities that include:

 - The smart contract allows for setting the commissions for the transfer of SAFEMOON up to 100%;